mvolkmann/blog/src/meteor.md

    To use a non-default app template, add one of the following options after `create`:
    `--bare`, `--minimal`, `--full`, `--react`, or `--typescript`.
-   Interestingly none of these options corresponds to the default.
-   The default option produces applications that are insecure and are therefore only for prototyping.
+   None of these options corresponds to the default which produces applications that are insecure.
    Such applications allow all MongoDB updates to be initiated from clients and all documents are synced from MongoDB on the server to Minimongo in the client.
+   We will learn how to fix this later.
-   For details on the Meteor packages included by default and with each option see
+   For details on the Meteor packages included by default and with each of the options see
    {% aTargetBlank
      'https://docs.meteor.com/commandline.html#meteorcreate', 'here' %}.

-1. Modify the `start` script in `package.json` as follows if you are not targeting older browsers or mobile devices:
+1. Modify the `start` script in `package.json` as follows if you are not targeting older browsers or mobile devices in order to avoid generating unnecessary code:

    ```json
    "start": "meteor run --exclude-archs 'web.browser.legacy, web.cordova'",
    ```

-1. Start the server by entering `cd todos`, `npm install`, and `npm start`.
+1. Start the server by entering `cd todos`, `meteor npm install`, and `npm start`.

 1. Browse localhost:3000 to see the following page: